ezetap/client-sdk-android/README.md

 ## Steps to follow-
 * You can find the documentation on how to create a Cordova plugin for Android <a href="https://github.com/ezetap/client-sdk-android/tree/master/docs">here</a>.

+>Note Refer Ezetap Cordova Integration.pdf for Android Nougat support changes which are highlighted in orange.